Consensys/web3signer/CONTRIBUTING.md

 If we conclude that the failure was a false positive, then we will open an issue to track that problem with our status check suite.</details>

-## Code Review
+## Code Reviews
 While the prerequisites above must be satisfied prior to having your pull request reviewed, the reviewer(s) may ask you to complete additional design work, tests, or other changes before your pull request can be ultimately accepted.
-Please refer to [Code Reviews].

 # Style Guides